 Franchising is a complex contractual relationship between independent parties of uneven bargaining power: a franchisor and a franchisee.
 Both parties put their trust in each other to provide mutual economic benefit and to grow their businesses.
 However, misunderstandings can arise and disputes can result.

-In recent years there has been an enhanced interest of provincial and federal governments in franchising.
-Class action laws are now in force in almost every province, and a significant number of large class actions have been launched on behalf of past and present groups of franchisees.
-Combined with the ability of lawyers to pursue class actions on a contingent fee basis and the use of social media, there has been increased publicity, accessibility and awareness of franchise lawsuits.
+In addition, a significant number of large class actions have been launched on behalf of past and present groups of franchisees.
+The use of social media has increased publicity, resulting in awareness of franchise lawsuits.

 Franchise disputes can have a devastating effect on both franchisees and franchisors.
 Litigation is expensive, time consuming, disruptive, unpredictable, fraught with delays, and has a negative effect on suppliers and consumers.
 Franchise trade associations, franchise disclosure legislation, and provincial court rules mandate disclosure of franchise cases and the use of alternate dispute resolution mechanisms as a means of resolving disputes prior to trial.

 The two most commonly used methods of dispute resolution in franchise cases are mediation and arbitration, or a combination of both.

 Mediation is a relatively simple procedure that is mandated in a franchise agreement or another ancillary document, and is often a pre-condition to the commencement of litigation or arbitration.
 The parties can always agree to mediation at any time in the course of their relationship, before or after litigation is commenced.